 Best USB Microphones 2020 Reviewed

 Rode is an Australian brand that is widely known for manufacturing popular microphones at competitive prices.
 That is the case with the Rode NT-USB, which is part of the brand’s popular NT series.
+If you are looking for a microphone that can eliminate almost all of the background noises, then this is it.
 The Rode NT-USB is a quality condenser microphone with a cardioid polar pattern, that records at 16bit and 48kHz.
 In terms of frequency response, it can handle the whole audible spectrum (20Hz to 20kHz). Α built-in stereo headphone jack allows you to record with latency-free monitoring, while a long 20-foot USB cable lets you place the mic away from the computer.
-It is very easy to use and to set up, and it is compatible with both Windows and macOS software, without any additional driver installation required.
+It is straightforward to use and to set up, and it is compatible with both Windows and macOS software, without any additional driver installation required.
 The package includes a pop shield and mic stand adapter, along with a desktop tripod.
 On the whole, the Rode NT-USB might seem expensive to some, but it is definitely worth the money if you consider what it offers.

 The next microphone comes with a playful name that doesn’t bring a microphone to mind.
 The Blue Yeti is one of the most popular, all-around USB condenser microphones currently on the market and captures detailed and accurate sound performance.
 Its distinctive feature is the incorporated TriCapsule, that lets you switch easily between four different polar patterns: cardioid, bidirectional, omnidirectional and stereo.
 The ability to switch between the patterns gives you extra versatility in different recording situations.
 This microphone records 16-bit, 48 kHz premium quality sound that you can monitor via the dedicated headphone output, for latency-free listening.
 The Blue Yeti is compatible with both Windows and macOS computers.
 Despite its name, it comes in a variety of colours to choose from (platinum, silver, space grey, black, and white).
 It has a built-in tripod that allows it to stand on your desk and it ships with a 6-feet long USB cable.
 The low price tag makes the Blue Yeti a real bang for the buck and highly recommended to anyone looking for a high-quality USB mic.